It’s decision time.

-Non-lockdown DPNs are issued to directors who lodge their business activity statements, instalment activity statements and/or superannuation guarantee statements within three months of the due date, but the PAYG withholding, net GST (including WET and LCT) and/or SGC debts remain unpaid.
+Non-lockdown DPNs are issued to directors who lodge their business activity statements, instalment activity statements and/or superannuation guarantee statements within the below timeframes, but the PAYG withholding, net GST (including WET and LCT) and/or SGC debts remain unpaid:

 If issued with a non-lockdown DPN, the client has four options to avoid personal liability: